What Is Agile ALM?

 Agile testing happens continuously.
 Test cases are set based on user stories.
 As new user stories are added, new test cases should be added too.
 Testing is done in sprints, often utilizing test automation to increase test coverage.
 Most importantly, test plans are constantly reviewed and changed to meet changing needs.

-What to Look For in Agile Lifecycle Management Tools
+What to Look For in an Agile Lifecycle Management Tool

 What makes an Agile lifecycle management tool different from a traditional ALM tool?

 An Agile lifecycle management tool should be tightly integrated into your development environment.
 It should be easy for your development teams to collaborate on requirements, issue resolution, and testing.
 An Agile tool also needs to be easy-to-use.
 There shouldn’t be a big learning curve.